Personal trainer: Europe

-NASM: National Academy of Sports Medicine.
-NASM Certified Personal Trainers are eligible to join the European Register of Exercise Professionals (EREPS).
-The NASM has attributed to the success of personal trainers in Europe and accredited companies like UNITEDFIT in the Netherlands became recognized as a qualified fitness organization in Europe.

-ACE: American Council on Exercise.
-ACE is the first U.S. fitness certification provider to earn approval by the EuropeActive Standards Council and this makes ACE certified Personal Trainers and Group Fitness Instructors eligible to join the European Register of Exercise Professionals (EREPS).

 EREPS: The European Register of Exercise Professionals (EREPS) is an independent process for the registering of instructors, trainers and teachers working in the European health, fitness and physical activity sector.
 It is a pan-European system, based on independent national registers, which culminate in a central European database.

 New Zealand

 New Zealand has one major registration body for exercise professionals – REPs New Zealand.
 REPs New Zealand is recognised by both Exercise New Zealand (the industry association) and ICREPs.